unitaryfund/unitary.fund/src/content/blog/adding_qibo.md

 year: 2024
 ---

-In the latest Mitiq release [v0.34.0](https://github.com/unitaryfund/mitiq/discussions/2194), support for [Qibo](https://qibo.science/) has been announced as a newly integrated frontend.
+**In the latest Mitiq release, [v0.34.0](https://github.com/unitaryfund/mitiq/discussions/2194), support for [Qibo](https://qibo.science/) has been announced as a newly integrated frontend.**

 This addition expands Mitiq's list of supported frontends, formerly consisting of Cirq, Qiskit, pyQuil, Braket, and PennyLane, to now include Qibo.
 ![](../../../public/images/qibo-mitiq.png)

 ## Qibo, the newest frontend supported by Mitiq